boxgrinder/boxgrinder.org/blog/2011-03-09-boxgrinder-build-0-9-0-is-out.md

 # Yeah!

-I'm really happy to announce next major release of **[BoxGrinder Build](/build): 0.9.0**!
+I'm really happy to announce the next major release of **[BoxGrinder Build](/build): 0.9.0**!
 This release includes many bug fixes and most importantly - some requested features.
 See [release notes][release_notes] for a detailed list of issues.

 # What's new?